foxsae/The-One-True-Lisp-Style-Guide/README.md

 ## USAGE OF :USE

 ## Consensus: Unless you truly need all the symbols, :import-from is better than :use.
+## Note: Package-local nicknames are now available on all major implementations, and are considered best practice.

 (ALCL)
 * Don't use :use unnecessarily.
 It is often hard to understand where a function came from.
 We recommend using :import-from for instead.